basuabhi92/Sentinel/README.md

 ## Build & Run

 ### Generate jOOQ classes and build project in one shot
 * Setup Postgres DB on local.
-Run command `docker-compose up flyway` to bring up Postgres instance and run flyway migrations.
+Run command `docker-compose up flyway` to bring up Postgres instance on docker and run flyway migrations.
 * Execute command: sh jooq-generator-local.sh -> this script will set all required env variables and run `mvn -Pjooq clean generate-sources install`.

 The above two steps should make the app ready to start (if all dependencies have been resolved).